 Currently the Resident Composer for the American Studio Orchestra, Jacob Yoffee is a concert & film composer based in Los Angeles.
 He is known for his work on MTV's hit teen drama, Finding Carter, Showtime’s award-winning ‘Time of Death’ series and the WIGS series Blue, Christine & Celia, directed by Rodrigo Garcia and starring Julia Stiles, Dakota Fanning & America Ferrera.

 In 2011 he worked with director Joel Soisson (Dracula 2000, Piranaha 3DD) scoring his 'Children of the Corn : Genesis' for the Weinstein Company.
-And at the end of the year he was contacted by director Hooman Khalili to score 'Olive' - the first feature film that was shot entirely on a cellphone.
+That same year brought 'Olive' - the first feature film that was shot entirely on a cellphone.
 Starring Gena Rowlands (The Notebook, Skeleton Key) the film also features four original songs by Dolly Parton.

 Jacob's concert music has been performed in several cities in the US as well as abroad at the Huddersfield Contemporary Music Festival, the Royal Academy of Music and on BBC Radio.
 Also a performer, Jacob was signed to Inner Circle Music Records in 2007, releasing his debut album, "Dead Reckoning."
 The album's release concert garnered an article featuring Yoffee in the New York Times and he was featured on the cover of Saxophone Journal magazine for his work.